yatin-luthra/ng-mat-carousel/README.md

 ## About
-This is a carousel component for Angular 10 and above using Material Design.
+This is a carousel component for Angular using Material Design.
 See [live demo](https://ralftar.github.io/ng-mat-carousel/).

 ### History and current status

-This is a fork and continuation of  [```@ngmodule/material-carousel``` by Gabriel Sanches](https://github.com/gbrlsnchs/material2-carousel) (archeived).
+This is a fork and continuation of the obsoleted [```@ngmodule/material-carousel``` by Gabriel Sanches](https://github.com/gbrlsnchs/material2-carousel).

-The primary development goal is to keep the package secure and compatible with the most recent Angular version.
+The current development goal is to keep the package secure and compatible with the most recent Angular version.

-PR's are welcomed.
-Including bugfixes and new features.
+PR's are welcomed; including bugfixes, upgrades and enhancements.

 ### Installing
 `npm install --save ng-mat-carousel`